A time of great change…

 The emphasis at this stage is on assisting young people to integrate these experiences with the help of the emerging ‘sense of self’.
 The inner experience of the primary years gives way to the sometimes confronting experience of the outer world and of society as a whole.
 Stories are thus replaced by biographies and other true life tales.
 The curriculum is now more varied and demanding.
 Students are encouraged to connect with their studies through artistic activities that include painting, sculpture, drawing, drama, design and technology, movement and music.
 Through such artistic efforts, a healthy respect for the world is cultivated and an enthusiasm permeates thinking.

-The National Steiner Curriculum, in combination with the Board of Studies curricula, covers an important stage in the development of human experience through the ages.
+The National Steiner Curriculum, in combination with the NSW Education Standards Authority (NESA) curricula, covers an important stage in the development of human experience through the ages.
 After the exploration of the Ancient Roman World in Class 6, we move historically through the Medieval World in Class 7.
 Curriculum themes which mirror the pupils’ outer exploration of the world and the inner journey include the journeys of exploration in history, the focus on mood and style in English, the areas of combustion and mechanics in chemistry and physics, and the health, nutrition and hygiene main lesson block.

 - King Arthur and the Knights of the Round Table

 - The Medieval World

 - Age of Discovery